Thursday, February 27, 2025

 Do not let pain or regret determine your outcome.

-Resolve not to squander the dot in your "i"
+Resolve not to squander the dot in your "i."

-by getting as close to genius as you can.
+Get as close to genius as you can.

-Then and only then will you be glad you have lived.
+Then, and only then, will you be glad you have lived.

-Wind, Blow-by Devi Nina Bingham
+Wind, Blow (Dedicated to Frida Kahlo)-by Devi Nina Bingham

-Desert wind, blow-
+Desert wind blow-

 stronger, faster, harder.